AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/create-site.md

 Site templates are a way to combine basic site content into a convenient and reusable package.
 Site templates generally contain base site content and structure as well as site styling information to get new site started quickly.
 The actual structure is as follows:

-* `files`: Folder with the UI kit XD file and possibly other files.
+* `files`: Folder with the UI kit, XD file, and possibly other files
-* `previews`: Folder with screenshots of the site template.
+* `previews`: Folder with screenshots of the site template
-* `site`: Content package of the content that is copied for each site created from this template (templates, pages, etc.).
+* `site`: Content package of the content that is copied for each site created from this template such as page templates, pages, etc.
-* `theme`: Sources of the template theme to modify how the site looks (CSS, JS, etc.).
+* `theme`: Sources of the template theme to modify how the site looks including CSS, JavaScript, etc.

 Templates are powerful because they are reusable so that your content authors can quickly create a site.
 And since you can have multiple templates available in your AEM installation, you have the flexibility to meet various business needs.

->[!TIP]
+>[!NOTE]
 >
 >The site template is not to be confused with page templates.
 Site templates described here define the overall structure of a site.
 A page template defines the structure and initial content of an individual page.